 About the salt.
 Remember, kosher salt is half the concentration of table salt so if you use table salt, use half as much.
 Click here to read more about salt and how it works.

-About the wood.
+Also.
+8 ounces by weight of hardwood chunks, chips, or pellets.
 It doesn't matter how many slabs you are cooking, 8 ounces should be enough.
 You don't have to be precise, just measure it in some fashion so you have a baseline for your next cook.
 Then you can add or subtract if you wish.
 I prefer chunks of apple, oak, or hickory for pork.
 Never use any kind of pine unless you want meat that tastes like turpentine.
 Never use construction lumber because it is often treated with poisonous chemicals to discourage rot and termites.
 You do not need to soak the wood because wood does not absorb much water.
 That's why they make boats with it.
 Click the link to read more about wood and the myth of soaking wood.

 1) Rinse.
 Rinse the ribs in cool water to remove any bone bits from the butchering.

 2) Skin 'n' trim.
 If the butcher has not removed the membrane from the under side, do it yourself.
 It gets leathery and hard to chew, it keeps fat in, and it keeps sauce out.
 Insert a butter knife under the membrane, then your fingers, work a section loose, grip it with a paper towel, and peel it off.
 Finally, trim the excess fat from both sides.
 If you can't get the skin off, with a sharp knife, cut slashes through it every inch so some of the fat will render out during the cooking.
 Click here to see more photos and a video of how to skin 'n' trim.